weuzor/bowden_cutter/README.md

 ---
 The modification consists of 4 components: a modified __extruder front body__, a modified __printhead__ as well as a __blade shuttle__ and the __external actuator__ which can be clamped to the printer top frame extrusion.

+The modified extruder front body for the CW2 is based on [this design](https://www.printables.com/model/466692-stealthburner-cw2-filament-sensors-with-ecas-latch/files) with two 5.5mm steelball/microswitch filament sensors
-The modified extruder front bodies (available for Clockwork 2 and Galileo 2) with integrated bowden tube path also have both filament sensors.
+The modified extruder front body for the G2E are based of [this design](https://github.com/juliusjj25/G2E-Filametrix-Lever-Switch-Mod) with two DF2-L3-D3 microswitch filament sensors

+extruder are based on this design with filament for filament sensors.

 ---